 The Commission has concluded that the federal law restricting wage garnishments provides inadequate protection for low income debtors, especially those with families.
 For example, if the employee whose wages are garnished has gross earnings of \$100 per week, his take-home pay after garnishment will be \$69 per week, whether he is single, has two children, or has six children.
-This is the result under the federal law because on gross earnings of \$100 the employer will withhold pursuant to the garnishment less than \$3 if the employee is single, approximately \$16 if the employee is married and has two children, and more than \$20 if the employee is married and has six children.
-15
+This is the result under the federal law because on gross earnings of \$100 the employer will withhold pursuant to the garnishment less than \$7 if the employee is single, approximately \$16 if the employee is married and has two children, and more than \$20 if the employee is married and has six children.
+The same straight and the same straight and